 Reporting will be both external and internal.
 Internal communication and reporting will be facilitated through the Ant-ICON mailing list.
-Transparency will be a key principle of Ant-ICON decision-making, and frequent communication will ensure that members of the Ant-ICON community have regular opportunities to contribute, both in the development and the implementation of ideas and initiatives.
-A deficiency that has been acknowledged in SCAR SRPs to date is the difficulty fopr individuals to identify as part of a SCAR SRP.
-Ant-ICON will address this by providing a link on the dedicated website (https://scar.org/science/ant-icon/home/) where researchers can sign up to the Ant-ICON programme.
-An up-to-date list of participants will be publicly available, including their contact details and research interests.
-The sign-up process will include details of research interests and current projects to allow an efficient overview of potential connections and synergies.
-Researchers will also be able to log their research outputs as Ant-ICON contributions, increasing international visibility of their work while assisting in the Ant-ICON reporting process.
+Transparency will be a fundamental principle of Ant-ICON decision-making, and frequent communication will ensure that members of the Ant-ICON community have regular opportunities to contribute, both in the development and the implementation of ideas and initiatives.
+A deficiency that has been acknowledged in SCAR SRPs to date is that it is difficult for individuals to identify as part of a SCAR SRP.
+Ant-ICON will address this by providing a link on the dedicated website (https://scar.org/science/ant-icon/home/) where researchers can sign up to the Ant-ICON programme, while ensuring compliance with local and international rules on data protection and privacy.
+An up-to-date list of participants will be publicly available and research interests (in conjunction with appropriate consent).
+Sharing information on research interests and current projects will facilitate a more efficient overview of potential connections and synergies.
+Researchers will also be able to log their research outputs as Ant-ICON reporting processes.

-External reporting will take the form of annual reporting to the SCAR Executive Committee, and biennial reporting to the SCAR Delegates, detailing progress against milestones, deliverable (outputs and outcomes) and future plans.
-Regular, targeted reports will be developed for key end-users, including the CEP and SC-CAMLR at their annual meetings.
-Initiative-specific reports will also be submitted to the Steering Committee, for example at the completion of workshops.
+External reporting will take the form of annual reporting to the SCAR Executive Committee, and biennial reporting to the SCAR Delegates, detailing progress against milestones, deliverables (outputs and outcomes) and future plans.
+Regular, targeted reports will be developed for key stakeholders, including the CEP and SC-CAMLR (via SC-ATS) at their annual meetings.
+Initiative-specific reports will also be submitted to the Steering Committee, for example, at the completion of workshops.
 All reports will be made available on the Ant-ICON website.
 Ongoing reporting, in the form of membership statistics and output summaries, will be undertaken through regular updates posted on the Ant-ICON website.
-More informal reporting will be facilitated by the use of social media, including Twitter, Facebook and Instagram.
-The latter will be facilitated by the designation of an Ant-ICON communications officers (preferably an EMCR), to manage the ongoing communication through these outlets, in conjunction with the Steering Committee.
+More informal reporting will be facilitated by the use of social media (and associated hashtags), including Twitter, Facebook and Instagram.
+The latter will be facilitated by the designation of an Ant-ICON communications officer to manage communication through these outlets in conjunction with the Steering Committee.

-E - Milestones, outcomes, outputs and benefits (1.5 pages)
+E. Milestones, outcomes, outputs and benefits